jayzhou215/jayzhou215.github.io/_posts/2021-06-11-service_design.md

 ![](https://pt-starimg.didistatic.com/static/starimg/img/WZZtElqVEi1623416844350.png)

-## if we want to restore a calc, but many context variables may change
+## if we want to restore a calc after a few days, but many context variables may change.
 We can use a data mirror table to record all the related variables used in the calc.

 ## how to make sure the calc result saved correctly